jgaeddert/liquid-dsp/examples/README.md

     gives instantaneous amplitude levels near zero.
 This example tests the response of the AGC to these types of signals.

- * `agc_crcf_squelch_example.c`:
-    Automatic gain control with squelch example.
-This example demonstrates the squelch control functionality of the AGC module.
-Squelch is used to suppress the output of the AGC when the signal level drops below a certain threshold.

- * `agc_rrrf_squelch_example.c`:
-    Automatic gain control example demonstrating its transient response on a real signal.

  * `ampmodem_example.c`:
     Tests simple modulation/demodulation of the ampmodem (analog amplitude modulator/demodulator) with noise, carrier phase, and carrier frequency